atra2396/green-blog/static/_posts/dont-object-orient-ify-dockerfiles.md

 <br>

 While not quite "functional" programming, Dockerfiles certainly fall into the "declarative" bucket.
 I have always wondered if that is why despite their simple syntax, people like me initially struggle when learning how to write and organize them.
 The paradigm is different, and so the frame of mind necessary to write an efficient Dockerfile is different.
+When I was working on containerizing my very first application, it went something like this:

 <br>

-Some of this might be common sense to those who are more seasoned at writing Dockerfiles, but I personally did not find the best practices intuitive when I first started.
+I've got an application which is composed of a few different pieces.
+Their specific functions aren't all that important, but generally this is what they did:

+\- an API which is used to access processed data and check the status of certain jobs.
+It doesn't do much on its own, mostly just handling authentication and then passing the work to another component or putting a message into a queue

+\- a component which accepts data, transforms it a bit, and submits it to one of several 3rd party APIs for processing

+\- a component which periodically checks the 3rd party APIs for results